 Disabling Access To The Backend From The Main Domain

-The next step in the process is to disable all access to the backend via your main domain.
+The next step is to create another rule that disables all access to the backend via your main domain.
 Doing this will mean the backend can only be accessed via your sub-domain.
 In your